Tropical Storm Alex heads toward Bermuda with high winds

 “We moved the water off pretty quickly, but in some areas, obviously, it was really challenging,” Gelber said.
 “There were some problems getting through on some streets, one of the main arteries was unpassable, but by and large water is dissipating.”

-Alex partially emerged from the remnants of Hurricane Agatha, which slammed into Mexico’s Pacific Coast last week, killing at least nine people and leaving five missing.
+Alex partially emerged from the remnants of Hurricane Agatha, which made landfall on on Mexico’s southern Pacific Coast last week, killing at least nine people and leaving five missing as it moved overland.

 The Atlantic hurricane season officially began Tuesday.
 This is an unusually early start to the storm season but not unprecedented for Florida.